alem-platform/sprint-js/story02/zero-mover/README.md

 ### Instructions:

-Write a function called `zeroMover` that moves all the zeroes in an array to the end, without altering the order of the non-zero elements.
+Write a function called `zeroMover` that modifies the array moving zeroes in an array to the end, and change the order of the non-zero elements.

 > We recommend to use only [builtin array methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)